bids-apps/BrainSuite/README.md

 optional arguments:
-  -h, --help            show this help message and exit --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+  -h, --help            show this help message and exit --stages {CSE,SVREG,BDP,BFP,QC,DASHBOARD,ALL} [{CSE,SVREG,BDP,BFP,QC,DASHBOARD,ALL} ...]
+                        Participant-level processing stage to be run.
+Space delimited list.
+Default is ALL which does not include DASHBOARD.
+CSE runs Cortical Surface Extractor.
+SVREG runs Surface-constrained Volumetric registration.
+BDP
+                        runs BrainSuite Diffusion Pipeline.
+BFP runs
+                        BrainSuite Functional Pipeline.
+QC runs BrainSuite QC and generates status codes and snapshots.
+DASHBOARD runs the real-time monitoring that is required for BrainSuite Dashboard to update real-time.
+  --preprocspec PREPROCSPEC
+                        Optional.
+BrainSuite preprocessing parameters.Path to
+                        JSON file that contains preprocessing specifications.
+  --cache CACHE         Nipype cache output folder.
+  --ncpus NCPUS         Number of cpus allocated for running subject-level
+                        processing.
+  --maxmem MAXMEM       Maximum memory (in GB) that can be used at once.
+  -v, --version         show program's version number and exit

+Options for selectively running specific datasets:
+  --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                         The label of the participant that should be analyzed.
                         The label corresponds to sub-<participant_label> from